jweezy24/760midterm_studying/README.md

 A little confusing but the idea here is that **a point is classified based on the closest point(when $k=1$).**

 When $k>1$ we actually determine class based on the k nearest points.
-For example, if $k=2$ we look at the 2 closest points and determin the label by the class that occurs the most frequently.
+For example, if $k=2$ we look at the 2 closest points and determine the label by the class that occurs the most frequently.
-As you may have infered, ties can occur.
+As you may have inferred, ties can occur.
 To solve this problem use an odd number for $k$ this solution will only work if there are only two classes.
 If there are more than two classes than a tie can still occur.
 Usually, if there is a tie, default to the closest point.